pennersr/django-allauth/docs/signals.rst

   typically followed by a `user_logged_in`, unless e-mail verification prohibits the user to log in.

+- `allauth.account.signals.password_set`

+  Sent when a password has been successfully set for the first time.

+- `allauth.account.signals.password_changed`

+  Sent when a password has been successfully changed.

+- `allauth.account.signals.password_reset`

+  Sent when a password has been successfully reset.

 - `allauth.account.signals.email_confirmed`

   Sent after the email address in the db was updated and set to confirmed.